 Postscript: This morning I went to load the clothes into the washer.
 What did I find?
 An absolutely clear and wide path, free of bicycle, humidifier, and other flotsam and jetsam.
 Thank you, Dr. Goat!

 We Hope Our Story Helps You

+Thank you for reading this long, but important, post.
 I’d love to hear your experiences in your relationships with this phenomenon.
 Commenting is easy; there are no annoying codes to enter.